achnitreda/Bomberman/README.md

 - TODO:

 ```
+- create when I press (Escape Esc to pause/continue ) shows me two button pause or continue the game
-When Pausing the game and putting a bomb the bomb is dissapeared
+- When Pausing the game and putting a bomb we should pause everything
+- bomb | player | enemies ...
 ```

 when I resize and I put a bomb